Skincare For Different Ages: What's Best For You?

 With the viral popularity of acids in skincare, there’s also been a rise in cases of sensitive skin.
 This is not a coincidence: over exfoliation, excessive use of acids, product overuse, long hours of make up wear and other overtly harsh treatments can deteriorate skin barriers with some very visible problems as a result.
 It is very important to treat skin like it’s already sensitive – our body’s largest organ is a highly complex defence mechanism with its own unique microflora.

-30s—40s: Normal, Dry Skin
+Our Recommendations30s—40s: Normal, Dry Skin

 This is the time when the skin condition inevitably begins to deteriorate.
 Unfortunately, collagen production stops at 25 years for most people.
 The skin will start experiencing weakened barrier, loss of collagen and Hyaluronic Acid.